 The specific prerequisites for a course are listed in the course description.
 Students must minimally earn a C in courses that are prerequisites or obtain a waiver from the course's instructor.

 The College reserves the right to drop students from courses in which the prerequisites have not been met.
-See your Academic Advisor if you have any questions.
+Students should contact their Academic Advisor if they have any questions.

 LATE REGISTRATION POLICY